nim-lang/Nim/doc/manual.rst

 A `constant expression`:idx: is an expression whose value can be computed during semantic analysis of the code in which it appears.
 It is never an l-value and never has side effects.
-Constant expressions are not limited to the capabilities of semantic analysis, such as constant folding; they can use the substantial subset of the Nim language that is supported at compile time.
+Constant expressions are not limited to the capabilities of semantic analysis, such as constant folding; they can use all Nim language features that are supported for compile-time execution.
 Since constant expressions can be used as an input to semantic analysis (such as for defining array bounds), this flexibility requires the compiler to interleave semantic analysis and compile-time code execution.